suspectz/Corruption-Tooltips/README.md

 **Multilingual**

-The addon comes with support for all clients, but requires translations to position alongside the Corruption stat.
+The addon comes with support for all clients, but the options require translations.
 If you think you want to help with this, please create a pull request on [Github](https://github.com/suspectz/Corruption-Tooltips).

 **Thanks**